Austin Riley Player Props: Braves vs. Cubs

 Austin Riley At The Plate

-- Among qualifying hitters, he ranks 24th in batting average, while his on-base percentage ranks 58th and he is 12th in slugging.
+- Among qualified hitters, he ranks 29th in batting average, while his on-base percentage ranks 59th and he is 13th in slugging.

-- Riley is batting .368 with two homers during his last outings and is riding an eight-game hitting streak.
+- Riley is batting .300 with three homers during his last outings and is on a nine-game hitting streak.

-- Riley has driven in a run in 41 games this year (38.7%), including 18 games with more than one RBI (17.0%).
-He has also driven home three or more of his team's runs in five contests.
+- In 39.3% of his games this season, Riley has driven in at least one run.
+In 19 of those games (17.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.